graemefox/mimi/README.md

 #### What does it do?
-mimi is a Python script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) by increasing the rate at which markers amplify by PCR and also allows the user to select polymorphic loci from the data.
+mimi is a Python script that attempts to build on the microsatellite markers design process [pal_finder](https://sourceforge.net/projects/palfinder/) (castoe et al, 2012) by increasing the rate at which markers amplify by PCR and also allows the user to select polymorphic loci from the data.
 It does this by using the genome data from several individuals of the same species, rather than from a single indivdual which is more common in the microsatellite design process.